BramVanroy/spacy-extreme/README.md

 This chunk can then be processed.
 As may be clear, the actual file contents are *not* retrieved by the first step in the reader process.
 We do not want to share these huge chunks of data between processes, but the file pointer is just an integer; easily and quickly shared.

-Parsing a file in chunks has some shortcomings, as a chunk does not necessarily end at a line ending, which leaves you with broken sentences.
-To remedy that, the first and last lines of each batch are retrieved and kept separately, as they are likely to be broken.
-As a last step, these broken lines are stitched back together and parsed as a single batch.

-For a large file_size/batch_size ratio, this may cause to large memory consumption as well, but I have not encountered this issue yet.
-A solution would be to periodically check for new 'partials', as I call broken sentences, and stitch those together; or add these partials to the results queue separately and let the writer process them when available.

 ## Usage